 Goal #2: Provide an opportunity for Rutgers students to contribute to solutions of societal problems; view American life from a fresh perspective; and develop a better understanding of their responsibilities as citizens.

 The RSSI course is a 3-credit, pass/no credit, virtual and asynchronous internship course that will require an estimated one (1) hour of coursework per week.
 This course is meant to ground students’ experience in their public service internships, providing them with the theoretical foundation and professional and civic skillset to thrive in their internship site and their communities.
-Through readings, reflections, and virtual discussions, students will explore and engage with the topic of public service while building their career readiness and professionalism.
+Through readings, reflections, and virtual discussions, students will explore and engage with the topics of public service and civic engagement while building their career readiness and professionalism.

 Yes, international students eligible for Curriculum Practical Training (CPT) can apply to the RSSI Program.
 This includes the fulfillment of at least one academic year in the United States.
 You can find additional information on Curricular Practical Training (CPT) here.

-Note: students are responsible for applicable taxes.
+Note: Students are responsible for all applicable taxes on their $5,000 stipend.

 Knowledge and Scholarships: Accepted students participate in a concurrent virtual, asynchronous course designed to explore and engage with the topic of public service while building their career readiness and professionalism skills.
 RSSI students also receive a scholarship to cover the expense of the 3-credit course.